 Funder: National Institutes of Health

-Summary: Supports pilot research to adapt, optimize, and test behavioral interventions for sleep problems in adolescents and young adults at risk for mental health disorders.
+Summary: Supports pilot clinical trials to adapt, optimize, and test behavioral sleep interventions for adolescents and young adults with or at risk for mental health disorders.

-This anticipated funding opportunity from the National Institute of Mental Health (NIMH) will support pilot research projects aimed at adapting, optimizing, and testing behavioral interventions that address common sleep problems in adolescents and young adults with, or at risk for, mental health disorders.
-The grant is intended for pilot clinical trials designed to evaluate feasibility, tolerability, acceptability, safety, and potential effectiveness of behavioral sleep interventions in real-world settings.
-Projects should also aim to conduct preliminary tests of intervention impact on sleep and mental health outcomes, examine underlying mechanisms, and generate data necessary for larger-scale effectiveness trials.
-Interdisciplinary, collaborative teams—particularly those with expertise in mental health, sleep medicine, developmental science, clinical trial methods, behavioral economics, implementation science, data science, and human-computer interaction—are encouraged to apply.
+This opportunity, offered by the National Institute of Mental Health (NIMH) at NIH, seeks applications for pilot research to adapt, optimize, and test behavioral interventions addressing common sleep problems among adolescents and young adults who have or are at risk for mental health disorders.
+The program supports pilot clinical trials designed to evaluate the feasibility, tolerability, acceptability, safety, and preliminary effectiveness of such interventions in real-world settings.
+Investigators are encouraged to conduct a preliminary assessment of the intervention's impact on both sleep and mental health outcomes, investigate mechanisms underlying intervention effectiveness, and gather preliminary data necessary for future, larger-scale effectiveness trials.
+Collaborative, interdisciplinary teams from fields such as mental health, sleep medicine, developmental science, clinical trials research, behavioral economics, implementation science, data science, and human-computer interaction are especially encouraged to apply.